 “I read somewhere that some people – ah, what’s that fucking thing called?”
 Helena Hauff pauses in frustration.
 “Coriander!
 I read that for some people it tastes like soap, whereas for others it just tastes like coriander.
 Apparently it’s a genetic thing.
 Sometimes I think about music the same way.
 Why do people think what sounds good to me will sound good to everybody else?
 Maybe for some people it sounds like soap.”

-To Helena Hauff’s ears, playing soaring electronica at sunset sounds like ‘soap’.
+To Helena Hauff’s ears, mixing soaring electronica at sunset sounds like ‘soap’.
 A flurry of rough-edged bangers, on the other hand, is more to her taste.
 Her style is not for the faint-hearted, but for those with a palate favouring raw and incendiary sounds there’s no better artist in the world right now.
-The Hamburg native picked up her first international booking in 2012 and since then has soared up the ranks to headliner status at the finest clubs and festivals there are.
-Along the way she’s been uncompromising in her commitment to the searing end of the musical spectrum.
+The Hamburg native picked up her first international booking in 2012 and since then has soared up the ranks to headliner status at the finest clubs and festivals there are, her mixing skill immortalised via YouTube uploads of her appearances at Into The Valley, Dekmantel’s Boiler Room stage, and more.
+Along the way she’s been uncompromising in her commitment to the searing end of the musical spectrum, impeccably demonstrated in her 2017 BBC Radio 1 Essential Mix, crowned by Radio 1 staff as the Essential Mix of the year.
 “It’s what I love,” she says matter-of-factly.
 “That’s my taste in music.
 I’m just going to play what I like, and then maybe you’ll like it too – that’s cool.”
 Helena Hauff has always blazed her own trail, immune to musical trends.
 By doing so she has become a phenomenon in her own right.

 The queue of people hoping to squeeze onto the already packed dancefloor during her set at AVA is indicative of her popularity.
 She’s closing The Loading Bay stage at S13, the former B&Q warehouse-turned-venue hosting the festival.
 The dancefloor is a concrete delivery ramp at the rear of building, initially built as a passage for heavy industrial vehicles.
 It trembles under the pressure of dancing feet and vibrations powering from the speaker stacks as Hauff – dressed in heels, a geometric print skirt, blood red tights and a deep blue shirt – pushes the capacity crowd into overdrive across 90 blistering minutes.
 “UK crowds are so rowdy,” she says with a grin.
 “I like that a lot.”